Right Work Experience for MBA Applicants: What is it?

-According to the U.S. News data from 2019, the amount of work experience varied significantly among full-time MBA students vs. part-time and executive MBA students.
-Commonly, full-time MBA students are younger (usually in their 20s) than both part-time as well as executive MBA students.
+According to the U.S. News data from 2019, the amount of work experience varied significantly among full-time MBA students vs part-time and executive MBA students.
+Commonly, full-time MBA students are younger (usually in their 20s) than both part-time and executive MBA students.

 Talking about the average work experience that students had before applying for either of the three types of MBA, the average work experience that full-time MBA students in 2019 had was four years and three months.
-Whereas, this average for students going for part-time MBA was reported to be six years and ten months and for executive MBA was much higher about thirteen years and eight months.
+This average for students going for part-time MBA was reported to be six years and ten months, and for executive MBA was much higher, about thirteen years and eight months.

 Will a Gap Year in Employment Impact Your Chances of Receiving an Admit?

 A common MBA reply to this would be, ‘it depends.
 A gap year in your work history that you cannot explain will serve as a red flag.
 However, if you can provide some context into why the gap year exists can be helpful.
 Students must make use of the optional essay to explain the circumstances that led to the gap year.
 Throw some light on the things you learned during that time and elaborate on how this gap year helped you grow.
 The best thing to do is to answer every question that the adcoms may have in the essay so that your interview can be more about the other aspects of your resume and not just about why you have a gap year.

 How Much Work Experience is Ideal for Full-time MBA?